aWilson41/SPH-Fluid-Simulation/README.md

 # SPH-Fluid-Simulation
 SPH Fluid Simulation.
 See "Particle-Based Fluid Simulation for Interactive Applications" for details.
-Contains both a threaded and single threaded version of the solver.
+Contains 4 versions of SPH implemented mostly entirely separately for readability.

+SPHDoimain: Single thread.
+No binning.
+Nice for learning.
+Not recommended.
+ThreadedSPHDomain: Multi threaded with standard namespace threads.
+Threads spawn at start of simulation.
+Only gets faster at higher particle counts.
+ThreadPoolSPHDomain: Same as above but maintains the threads through the simulation.
+GLSLSPHDomain: Compute shader SPH.

 Though you can control the number of threads easily.
 The single threaded class is just kept for readability.
 A simple binning is used to speed up the algorithm a bit.
 Multithreading really only takes affect (becomes faster) at higher particle counts.

 Currently working on IISPH implementation.